like excelsior, but for effort into responses other than lols.

 ― the utility infielder of theatre (Neanderthal), Thursday, 4 November 2021 21:24 (one year ago) link

 UK people seem to get horrified at pictures of biscuits and gravy.
 "Ew.
 Is that cat vomit?"

 ― Christine Green Leafy Dragon Indigo, Thursday, 4 November 2021 21:27 (one year ago) link

 the reason for this is that it looks like cat vomit.

-― edited to reflect developments which occurred (Camaraderie at Arms Length), Thursday, 4 November 2021 21:32 (ten months ago) link
+― edited to reflect developments which occurred (Camaraderie at Arms Length), Thursday, 4 November 2021 21:32 (one year ago) link

 wtf biscuits and gravy are delicious just like BLOOD SAUSAGE oi mates

 ― the utility infielder of theatre (Neanderthal), Thursday, 4 November 2021 21:33 (one year ago) link

 oh I'm sure it's delicious, I've eaten worse-looking things which tasted fine